typst/packages/README.md

 ### Templates
 Packages can act as templates for user projects.
-In addition to the module that a regular package provides, a template package also contain a set of template files that Typst copies into the directory of a new project.
+In addition to the module that a regular package provides, a template package also contains a set of template files that Typst copies into the directory of a new project.

 In most cases, the template files should not include the styling code for the